heptarch/heptarch.github.io/drafts/SAEPage.md

 **March 12, 2026.** *Sparse autoencoders (SAEs) are a crucial mechanism for extracting interpretable information from a neural network.
-In this post, we explore phase transitions limiting the ability of SAEs to do this extraction, and make a surprising connection between trained neural networks and black holes.*
+In this post, we explore phase transitions limiting the ability of SAEs to do this extraction, guided by a a surprising connection to black holes that predicts exactly where this transition occurs.*

 <div style="background-color: #212433 ; padding: 20px; border: 0px solid
 grey; line-height:1.5; border-radius: 15px">
-Quote<br>
+...information loss, once allowed, tends to be highly infectious...<br>

-<div style="text-align: right">— Authors, <i>Title</i>
+<div style="text-align: right">— Hayden and Preskill, <i><a
+href="https://arxiv.org/pdf/0708.4025">Black holes as mirrors</a></i>
 </div>
 </div>